Best RX 7900 XTX Graphics Card

 The shroud around the GPU is made out of metal with a matte grey finish, which makes gives that premium feel.
 Sapphire moves away from the popular GPU design choices and gets rid of any sharp edges on the shroud.

-On the side of the GPU is one substantial plastic strip solely for RGB and it is likely one of the finest RGB solutions we’ve seen.
+On the side of the GPU is one considerable plastic strip solely for RGB and it is likely one of the finest RGB solutions we’ve seen.

-It also has a pretty thick heatsink to accommodate the flagship GPU chip, but weirdly enough, it’s much shorter in length, only 32cm long.
+It also has a fairly thick heatsink to accommodate the flagship GPU chip, but oddly enough, it’s much shorter in length, only 32cm long.

 Performance And Overclocking Capabilities